- Dante’s technique of rapid recontextualization, here applied to Francesca’s story

 What is interesting, in our present context, about these classic verses of comedic upward mobility is that they are derived from Guido Cavalcanti, the poet of zero mobility: Contini points out the echo of Cavalcanti’s ‘‘una paura di novi tormenti,’’ from the sonnet Perchè non fuoro a me gli occhi dispenti.
 So Dante has reworked Guido’s fear — his friend’s paralyzing ‘‘paura di novi tormenti’’ (fear of new sufferings) — into his own relentless forward motion; after all, the ‘‘novi tormenti’’ of canto 6 have a positive connotation for the protagonist, not being his.
 Rather, he revels in the resurgent strength of that unbridled present tense, used in five verbs in three verses culminating in the resounding ‘‘Io sono’’: ‘‘mi veggio intorno, come ch’io mi mova / e ch’io mi volga, e come che io guati. / Io sono al terzo cerchio . . .’’
 (Inf.
 6.5-7).
 He is not stuck with Francesca, stuck with the ‘‘novi tormenti,’’ in the space of canto 5, the space of love and death, anymore than he will be stuck with anyone else he meets along the way.
 And, perhaps, there is a final Cavalcantian echo, not picked up by Contini: the verse that describes the deathly stasis of hell, ‘‘regola e qualità mai non l’è nova,’’ seems to me imprinted on a periphrasis for love in Donna me prega, where love is ‘‘La nova qualità’’ (the new quality [Donna me prega 49]).
 If so, then — in a transformation that accurately sums up Dante’s thoughts on what Guido had to say in his great canzone — Cavalcanti’s love has become Dante’s hell. (“Dante and Cavalcanti [On Making Distinctions in Matters of Love]: Inferno 5 in Its Lyric and Autobiographical Context,” p.
 99)

-[6] This is the third circle, and the souls here are the gluttons.
-The main protagonist of Inferno 6 is Ciacco, whose name itself is lowly and plebeian, while Francesca’s name is redolent of the great feudal courts of France and French romance.
+[6] Dante tells us that he has arrived in the third circle — “Io sono al terzo cerchio” (I am in the third circle [Inf.
+6.7]) — where he finds the souls of the gluttons and where his interlocutor is Ciacco, whose name itself is lowly and plebeian. (in comparison, Francesca’s name is redolent of the great feudal courts of France where French romances like the Lancelot were consumed.)
 Most importantly, Ciacco is a Florentine who addresses Dante as a fellow Florentine.

 [7] Florence here enters the Commedia.
-Indeed, Florence — the city-state — is effectively the main protagonist of Inferno 6.
-The conversation between the Florentines Ciacco and Dante features words like “città” (city) and “cittadini” (citizens):
+Indeed, Florence — the city-state — is effectively the main protagonist of Inferno 6, looming over the pallid and uncommunicative figure of the unknown Ciacco.
+The conversation between the Florentines Ciacco and Dante thus features words like “città” (city) and “cittadini” (citizens):

 Ed elli a me: “La tua città, ch’è piena d’invidia sì che già trabocca il sacco, seco mi tenne in la vita serena.
 Voi cittadini mi chiamaste Ciacco...
 (Inf.
 6.49-52)